California.

 California-specific FAQ.

-Has the California bar issued formal AI ethics guidance?
+Has the California State Bar issued formal AI ethics guidance?

 California's State Bar is structurally distinct from most state bars in the US: it is an integrated, mandatory state agency rather than a private association.
 The Board of Trustees is appointed (partly by the legislature, partly by the Supreme Court).
 The State Bar Court is the sole disciplinary forum, with appeals to the California Supreme Court.